-- Patrol response times are currently unaffected.
-Calls for service will continue to be dispatched on a priority basis.
-Responding members will practice social distancing and in certain circumstances wear Personal Protective Equipment.
+- Responding members will practice social distancing where possible and in certain circumstances wear Personal Protective Equipment.

 - Detainee Management Unit sanitizes equipment and holding cells to prevent the spread of COVID-19.
 Individuals taken into police custody who exhibit flu like symptoms will be assessed by the on-duty paramedic.
 Any individual who exhibits high risk symptoms will be moved into isolation.